Azure/azure-sdk-for-net/CONTRIBUTING.md

 ## Public API additions

 If you make a public API addition, the `eng\scripts\Export-API.ps1` script has to be run to update public API listings.
+This generates a file in the library's directory similar to the example found in `/sdk/template/Azure.Template/api/Azure.Template.netstandard2.0.cs`.
+Note that this file is not required if each csproj in the library has the `EnableApiCompat` parameter set to false.

 Running the script for a project in `sdk\tables` would look like this:
 ```